BloodDValz/Custom-Bookmark-Extractor/README.md

 - Select All / Deselect All with one click (or via the column heading)
 - **Drag-to-reorder** bookmarks and folders within the tree
   - Toggle a lock/unlock button to enable or disable reordering
+  - The rearranged order is fully preserved on export
 - **Undo / Redo** — unlimited undo and redo for all tree changes (reordering, check toggles, bulk renames)
 - **Breadcrumb bar** — shows the full folder path of the selected item; folder segments are clickable and jump to that folder in the tree
 - **Jump to Folder** (`Ctrl+G`) — type-to-filter dialog listing all folders; arrow keys navigate, Enter jumps to the selection